Windows-1251: Character set

 The following table shows Windows-1251.
 Each character is shown with its Unicode equivalent and its Alt code.

-Kazakh variant
+Kazakh variants

+KZ-1048

 An altered version of Windows-1251 was standardised in Kazakhstan as Kazakh standard STRK1048, and is known by the label KZ-1048.
 It differs in the rows shown below:

+Code Page 1174

+Code Page 1174 is another variant created for the Kazakh language, which matches Windows-1251 for the Russian subset of the Cyrillic letters.
+It differs from KZ-1048 by moving the Cyrillic letter Shha from 8E/9E to 8A/9A.

+Latvian variant

+Windows Latvian + Russian is a modification of Windows-1251 to support the Latvian language.
+It uses the letter Ō/ō, abolished in 1946 but still used in the Latgalian language while it lacks the letter Ŗ/ŗ.

+Finnish variant

+Windows Cyrillic + Finnish is a modification of Windows-1251 that was used by Paratype to cover the Finnish language.
+This encoding is supported by FontLab Studio 5.
+This variant is missing the letters Š and Ž which are used in loanwords in Finnish and can be replaced by the digraphs SH and ZH.

 Amiga variant

 Russian Amiga OS systems used a version of code page 1251 which matches Windows-1251 for the Russian subset of the Cyrillic letters, but otherwise mostly follows ISO-8859-1.
 This version is known as Amiga-1251, under which name it is registered with the IANA.